Foods to support your immune system

-Our new magazine columnist Dale Pinnock reveals which foods help boost immunity against winter colds and coughs – and it’s not what you’d expect!
+Our magazine columnist Dale Pinnock reveals which foods support your immune system – and it’s not what you’d expect!

 Top up on zinc

 At the first signs of a cold, what is the one nutrient that most of the world reaches for?
 Vitamin C, of course!
 It’s the one that has the reputation for stopping a cold in its tracks.
 However, in clinical trials the picture is very different indeed.
 The results from many trials surrounding vitamin C have been mixed, to say the least, and it seems that while the nutrient does support certain functions of the immune system, its capacity to fight infection is poor.
 However, there is one nutrient that clinical trials have shown to be a true powerhouse: zinc.
 That’s because zinc is used by our white blood cells to code genes that actually control the way in which these cells tackle pathogens, ensuring the right responses are delivered in the right way, with efficiency.

 One ingredient that can have a profound influence on immune function is certain types of mushroom.
 And top of the crop is the shiitake mushroom.
 This is because they contain a special type of highly complex sugar called a polysaccharide, that can directly influence the immune system.